-MAX 7 heads into blue skies on first flight
+Boeing’s MAX 7 heads into blue skies above Renton on first flight

 - With bitcoin mining, the Mid-Columbia basin joins the tech elite — or a Ponzi scheme | Jon Talton

-Southwest Airlines and Westjet of Canada placed the bulk of the orders, around 55, with smaller orders from Jetlines of Canada, Ruili of China, one unidentified airline and Air Lease Corp.
+Southwest Airlines and WestJet of Canada placed the bulk of the orders, around 55, with smaller orders from Jetlines of Canada, Ruili of China, one unidentified airline and Air Lease Corp.

 In January, Southwest pushed out its orders for 23 MAX 7s until 2023 and 2024, simultaneously accelerating the delivery of the same number of MAX 8 models.
 That suggested to some in the industry that Southwest in the end may convert most of its MAX 7 orders to MAX 8s.

 The shortest of the MAX jet family at just less than 118 feet long, the MAX 7 carries between 138 and 153 passengers.

-Boeing lists it for sale at $96 million, although market pricing data from aircraft valuation firm Avitas pegs the real price tag after standard discounts at around $41 million.
+Boeing lists it for sale at $96 million, although market pricing data from aircraft-valuation firm Avitas pegs the real price tag after standard discounts at around $41 million.

-The plane is expected to land around 1:00 p.m. at Boeing Field.
 After completion of flight testing, the MAX 7 is scheduled to enter service next year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.